BC Farm Industry Review Board rules against Salmo kennel after 40 sled dogs seized - BC Local News

 An injunction granted in Magaw’s favour, however, guarantees 30 dogs will stay with the BC SPCA for the time being.

-Spirit of the North Kennels, located at 966 Airport Road, advertises sled dog tours, boarding and behavioural therapy.
+Spirit of the North Kennels, located near Salmo south of Nelson, advertises sled dog tours, boarding and behavioural therapy.

 The BC SPCA said it received a complaint on Jan.
 12 that the dogs were in poor care.
 It added there had previously been 12 other such complaints against Magaw’s business.